mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   She pleaded to hae, "I would be immensely indebted to you."

-  "And your life would be a debt that I could never repay to you."
+  "And you will die before you can repay it."

   She leaned in close and took hae hands in her own.